junoaccess/juno/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-If you discover a security vulnerability within Juno, please send an email to security@usejuno.com.
+If you discover a security vulnerability within Juno, please send an email to security@junoaccess.site.
 All security vulnerabilities will be promptly addressed.

 ### What to Include